Inference of multivariate exponential Hawkes processes with inhibition and application to neuronal activity

 Although the $p$-values all exceed $5\%$, they remain substantially smaller than those obtained with the alternative methods.

-Finally, we compare the relative squared errors for each group of parameters (see \Cref{fig:errors_10_dim}).
+Finally, we compare the relative squared errors for each group of parameters (see Figure \ref{fig:errors_10_dim}).
 Similarly to the two-dimensional case, all proposed methods perform significantly better than alternative approaches regarding the estimation of all parameters.
-In addition, it can be noticed that inaccurate estimations of the parameters $\alpha_{i,j}$ tend to deteriorate the estimations of $\mu_i$, which suggests an effect of compensation between these parameters.
+In addition, it can be noticed that inaccurate estimations of the parameters $\alpha_{ij}$ tend to deteriorate the estimations of $\mu_i$, which suggests an effect of compensation between these parameters.
 Regarding the estimator (CfSt), which shows the best averaged performance, it can be remarked that it also exhibits a large variance, in particular when estimating $\beta_i$.
-This can be explained by this estimator providing a very sparse solution (as seen in \Cref{fig:heatmap_estimated}) and therefore taking into account less observations for estimating the coefficients $\beta_i$.